nicoverbruggen/NickelHintFix/README.md

 NickelHintFix hooks `FT_Load_Glyph` (in Kobo's `libkobo.so` platform plugin) and ORs in **`FT_LOAD_NO_HINTING`** before the real call (`0x208` -> `0x20a`).
 That sets iType's internal "skip grid-fit" flag, so it emits the raw scaled outline with no snapping.
 Every instance of a glyph then has identical geometry and the same letter renders at exactly one height — observed on-device, where each affected letter collapses from two heights to one.

 Hinting buys very little on Kobo's ~300 DPI panel (KOReader ignores it at this resolution too), so applying this broadly is low-cost.
 An allow-list exempts any font you specifically want to keep natively hinted.
+Loading unhinted doesn't affect the **Font Weight** control — that's a separate mechanism and keeps working.

 ## The vertical-text fix

-Kobo's "better typography" toggle sets `webkitTextRendering=optimizeLegibility` in `eReader.conf`, which Nickel injects as `text-rendering: optimizeLegibility` into every book's stylesheet.
+Setting `webkitTextRendering=optimizeLegibility` in `eReader.conf` — labelled **"Better typography"** in the [KoboPatch Web UI](https://kp.nicoverbruggen.be) — makes Nickel inject `text-rendering: optimizeLegibility` into every book's stylesheet.
 In the device's old Qt 5.2 WebKit that forces the **complex text path** (`QTextLayout`-based), which has **no vertical-writing-mode support** — so vertical (tategaki) books lose per-glyph vertical orientation: the long-vowel mark `ー`, brackets `「」`, and ideographic punctuation `、。` come out in their horizontal forms.
 WebKit's **simple path** renders vertical text correctly; the only reason the book lands on the broken path is the injected `optimizeLegibility`.

 Rather than fight that injected value, NickelHintFix overrides it on the **live page**: when a view's writing mode is applied (`CustomWebView::setWritingDirection`) and it's vertical, it pushes a tiny **user stylesheet** — `*{text-rendering:auto !important}` — onto that page's `QWebSettings`.
 A *user-origin* `!important` rule outranks the author's `optimizeLegibility`, so WebKit re-cascades and re-renders the page on the simple path immediately.
-For non-vertical views the stylesheet is cleared, so horizontal books keep "better typography" untouched.
+For non-vertical views the stylesheet is cleared, so horizontal books keep "Better typography" untouched.

 This indirection is deliberate, and was found by on-device tracing (see the kobo-font-investigation reports): the obvious seams don't work. `KepubBookReader::pageStyleCss`/`setWritingDirection` are *virtual* methods — NickelHook can only patch PLT (`JUMP_SLOT`) entries, not vtable slots — so they can't be hooked.
 And `ReadingSettings::getWebkitTextRendering` (the value source) is read *before* the book's vertical writing-mode is ever parsed, and never re-read, so rewriting its return is futile.
 Overriding the already-rendered page once vertical *is* known is the reliable path.
 The vertical enum values are still derived at runtime from Nickel's own `writingDirectionFromString` (no hardcoded magic numbers).